-The Commission Members held 11 regularly scheduled Meetings in FY 2009.
+The Commission Members held 11 regularly scheduled Meetings in FY 2010.

-The Board Members held 10 regularly scheduled Meetings in FY 2009.
+The Board Members held 12 regularly scheduled Meetings in FY 2010.

 VIII.
-SUMMARY OF COMMISSION ACTIVITY IN FY 2009.
+SUMMARY OF COMMISSION ACTIVITY IN FY 2010.

-During Fiscal Year 2009, the Commission received 137 written complaints.
-Of the complaints, 16 lacked an affidavit, were outside of the Commission's jurisdiction, or did not otherwise meet the requirements of the Rules.
+During Fiscal Year 2010, the Commission received 123 written complaints.
+As to such complaints, one lacked an affidavit, was outside of the Commission's jurisdiction, or did not otherwise meet the requirements of the Rules; and three complaints were dismissed by the Investigative Counsel pursuant to Maryland Rule 16-805(c).

-Six complaints were filed by practicing attorneys, 35 by inmates, and 5 were initiated by Investigative Counsel on his own initiative pursuant to Maryland Rule 16-805(d).
-The remaining 91 were filed by members of the general public.
+Four complaints were filed by practicing attorneys, 25 by inmates, and 4 were initiated by Investigative Counsel on his own initiative pursuant to Maryland Rule 16-805(d).
+The remaining 90 were filed by members of the general public.

-Complaints against Circuit Court Judges totaled 84; 46 complaints were made against District Court Judges; 4 complaints were filed against Court of Special Appeals Judges; 2 complaints were filed against Court of Appeals Judges; and 1 complaint was filed against an Orphans' Court Judge.
+Complaints against Circuit Court Judges totaled 75; 44 complaints were made against District Court Judges; 2 complaints were filed against Court of Special Appeals Judges; 1 complaint was filed against a Court of Appeals Judge; and 1 complaint was filed against an Orphans' Court Judge.

-The types of cases involved include family law matters (divorce, alimony custody, visitation, etc.) that prompted 32 complaints, criminal cases that prompted 48 complaints, and 50 complaints arose from civil cases.
-Seven complaints failed to fit in any of those categories.
+The types of cases involved include family law matters (divorce, alimony custody, visitation, etc.) that prompted 23 complaints, criminal cases that prompted 36 complaints, and 58 complaints arose from other civil cases.
+Six complaints failed to fit in any of those categories.